 - Chest pain

 - Pressure, pain, and tightness in the jaw, neck, back, and shoulders

 - Heartburn and indigestion

 - Cold sweats

-2.Who is at Risk?
-There are a large number of Dyslipidemia risk factors that all individuals should be aware about.
+There are a large number of Dyslipidemia risk factors that all individuals should be aware of.
 We have mentioned them below for your reference: